ztyyLV/barcode-reader-docs-mobile/programming/android/api-reference/class-ExtendedResult.md

 ### confidence

 The confidence of the result.
+The higher confidence means the higher accuracy.

 ```java
 int com.dynamsoft.dbr.ExtendedResult.confidence